 What is involved in adoption?
 What feelings and emotions are incurred during the adoption decision and then the adoption process?
 Many of the emotions will involve the uncertainties, the many unknowns, the frustrations, the highs and lows, and possibly the heartbreak and love of the adoption process.

-How will an adoption affect the emotional balance of the adopting family and existing siblings?
+How will adoption affect the emotional balance of the adopting family and existing siblings?
 Initially, there will probably be acceptance, love, and excitement.
 Depending on the age of the siblings, there will probably be feelings of jealousy, maybe even resentment, when they realize it is permanent; this new child is now part of the family.
 The extended family may have feelings of uncertainty about whether or not the adopted child a “good fit?”

-In my career with Child Protective Services (CPS), the hardest part of the job was to remove children from their home when it was found necessary.
+In my career with Child Protective Services (CPS), the hardest part of the job was to remove children from their homes when it was found necessary.
 Secondly, a very hard component of the job was the placement of children.
 There is a shortage of foster families in general, but there is a critical shortage of foster families who are willing to take two or more siblings.
 This means that too often siblings are split up; seeing their heartache, confusion, and pain is heartbreaking.
 They usually had no idea what was going on, why they were separated from their parents, and why they were being separated from their sibling/siblings and going alone to a home that was completely unknown to them.
 During this time, I thought a lot about what needed to be done to keep siblings together in fostering and adoption.

 A major question in the adoption field is how important is it that sibling groups be kept together in adoption and how could the adoption process be better enabled to keep sibling groups together in adoption.
-In this adoption slideshow, many reasons are explained on why it is beneficial to keep siblings together, unless of course there was abuse between the siblings.
+In this adoption slideshow, many reasons are explained on why it is beneficial to keep siblings together unless of course there was abuse between the siblings.
 The discussion included the fact that if they are being taken out of their home and being placed for adoption, something must have happened for that discussion to occur.
 Some sort of trauma or negative events took place.
 No one can truly understand what emotions a person is feeling except that person, but the siblings have shared the same environment and now they share that same bond.
 It is important that they still have each other and get to continue to have that bond.
 Staying together with their sibling/siblings is also important for their individual identity and security; they know each other’s experiences and have a sense of how to look out for each other.
 Adoption has its own share of emotions, and it should be the child’s right to be able to stay with their siblings.

-A real-life story of a family relates the importance of siblings staying together and the value of adoptions together.
+A real-life story of a family relates to the importance of siblings staying together and the value of adoptions together.
 A couple decided they wanted to start a family and felt called to foster care and adoption.
 They originally thought they would want to foster or adopt a baby, but then were led to older children.
-They accepted a sibling group of five children who were extremely close and wanted to be placed together.
+They accepted a sibling group of five extremely close children and wanted to be placed together.
 The story shares an incident that demonstrates the importance of sibling relationships and family: The family found some kittens and were trying to take care of them, but the amount of time it took to bottle feed them was too time-consuming for the family, and so they took the kittens to a veterinarian.
 The siblings were very upset when dropping the kittens off because they were so worried that the kittens would be separated from each other and not have each other when they got older.
 This story of the kittens reflects how ingrained the value of family is and the value of siblings remaining together, even in the hearts of young children.
 It resurfaced many of their own emotional traumas and the importance for them to all to remain together.

 Even though many people see the value of keeping siblings together in the adoption process, it remains a debatable topic.
 In a forum discussion, there were many responses when someone asked about adopting an individual child versus the sibling group.
 Many responses stated that adoption agencies should try to keep the sibling group together at all costs.
 Others stated that there may be special circumstances or safety circumstances that do not allow that to happen, such as a large sibling group.
 In those cases, they try to put some siblings together in one home and the rest of the siblings in another home, so they are at least with some of their siblings.